TeleAI-UAGI/TeleEgo/README.md

 <div align="center">

-<strong>✨ TeleEgo is an Omni benchmark, a step toward building personalized AI assistants with true long-term memory, reasoning and decision-making in real-world wearable scenarios. ✨</strong>
+TeleEgo is an Omni benchmark, a step toward building personalized AI assistants with true long-term memory, reasoning and decision-making in real-world wearable scenarios.

+**If you find this project helpful, please give us a ⭐️.**

+Made with ❤️ by the Ubiquitous AGI team at TeleAI.

 </div>